samiruggs/Divvy-Bike-Sharing-Analysis-Q1-2020/README.md

 - **Total Rides:** There were approximately 424,000 rides in Q1 2020.
 - **User Breakdown:** Annual members are the dominant user group, accounting for a large majority of the rides.
-- **Monthly Trends:** Usage increased each month, with March having the highest ridership of the quarter.
+- **Monthly Trends:** Usage increased each month, with January the february having the highest ridership of the quarter.
 - **Weekly Trends:** Ridership is fairly consistent throughout the week, with a slight peak during typical commuting days (Monday-Friday).
-- **Popular Stations:** The most frequented start and end stations are concentrated in downtown areas, such as near Lake Shore Drive, Michigan Ave, and Canal St, indicating strong commuter and tourist activity.
+- **Popular Stations:** The most frequented start and end stations are concentrated in downtown areas, such as Clinton St & Madison St, Clinton St & Adams St, and Canal St, indicating strong commuter and tourist activity.
+- **Low Membership Stations:** Membership is extremely low at HQ QR stations.
+- **Avg Trip Duration:** Casual riders take higher trip duration than members.

-Recommendations
+## Recommendations

 Based on the findings, I propose the following recommendations:

-Targeted Membership Campaigns: Launch marketing campaigns aimed at casual riders who take frequent, long trips.
+- **Targeted Membership Campaigns:** 1.
+Launch marketing campaigns aimed at casual riders who take frequent, long trips.
 Offer them a discounted first-year membership to highlight the cost savings over paying per ride.
+2. HQ QR station should be given priority in the campaign

-Optimize Station Capacity: Increase the number of available bikes at the top 5 most popular start/end stations during peak weekday hours to meet commuter demand.
+- **Optimize Station Capacity:** Increase the number of available bikes at the top 5 most popular start/end stations during peak weekday hours to meet commuter demand.

-Weekend Promotions: To boost weekend usage among members and attract more casual riders, introduce special weekend promotions or suggest scenic leisure routes starting from popular stations.
+- **Weekend Promotions:** To boost weekend usage among members and attract more casual riders, introduce special weekend promotions or suggest scenic leisure routes starting from popular stations.

-Limitations
+## Limitations

 This analysis is subject to a few limitations:

-Seasonality: The data only covers the first quarter (winter months).
+- **Seasonality:** The data only covers the first quarter (winter months).
 Rider behavior is likely to be very different in warmer seasons.
-COVID-19 Impact: The data from late March 2020 may reflect the early impacts of the COVID-19 pandemic, which could skew typical ridership patterns.
+- **COVID-19 Impact:** The data from late March 2020 may reflect the early impacts of the COVID-19 pandemic, which could skew typical ridership patterns.
-Lack of Demographics: The dataset is anonymized, so it's not possible to analyze usage patterns based on user demographics like age or gender.
+- **Lack of Demographics:** The dataset is anonymized, so it's not possible to analyze usage patterns based on user demographics like age or gender.
+- **Not Enough Information:** The data is limited to just one quarter so may not be sufficient to draw conclusions.

-References
+## References

-Divvy Trip Data (2020).
+**Divvy Trip Data (2020).
 Lyft Bikes and Scooters, LLC.
-Retrieved from https://divvy-tripdata.s3.amazonaws.com/index.html
+Retrieved from https://divvy-tripdata.s3.amazonaws.com/index.html**